Newtonian calibrator tests during the Virgo O3 data taking: Data set used and raw calibration check

 \section{Data set used and raw calibration check}

 Several data set were collected during O3, that allow us to adjust the NCal calibration procedure.
 We describe here the last and longer test, six hours of data collected on March 24, 2020 with the Virgo interferometer running at its nominal sensitivity (around 55 Mpc), just before the premature end of the run triggered by the Covid-19 pandemic.
-During this calibration period, both NCals were used, with their rotation often set to close values in order to extract the mirror to NCal distances, as it will be described later.
+During this calibration period, both NCals were used, scanning their frequency band.
+Their rotation speed were set to close values for part of the measurements in order to remove frequency-dependent effects when extracting the mirror to NCal distances, as it will be described later.

-Figure \ref{fig:hoftSpectrum} presents the typical $h(t)$ spectrum observed during the NCals operation, compared to the spectrum taken an hour later, when the NCals were switched off.
+Figure \ref{fig:hoftSpectrum} presents the $h(t)$ spectrum observed with the near NCal at its maximum rotation speed injecting a line at $119~$Hz and the far NCal injecting a line at $55~$Hz, compared to the spectrum taken an hour later, when the NCals were switched off.
 The differences are marginal, besides the two NCal lines at 55 and 119 Hz.
-The NCal line at 119 Hz is not a perfect monochromatic, due to small fluctuations of the NCal rotation since the NCal motor was a standalone device with just a simple commercial driver.
+The NCal lines are not perfectly monochromatic, especially at 119 Hz, due to fluctuations of the NCal rotation since the NCal motor was a standalone device with just a simple commercial driver.

-It is worse noting that despite this time was tagged as calibration time, and therefore not used for regular analysis, the NCals operation is not very invasive with usually just two additional stable calibration lines that could be subtracted.
+It is worth noting that despite this time was tagged as calibration time, and therefore not used for regular analysis, the NCals operation is not very invasive with usually just two additional stable calibration lines that could be subtracted.
 Therefore, if an exceptional event would have been detected during this time, the data could probably have been used.

 The NCal motor used during O3 was a standalone system, or in other words, the NCal rotation was independent of the Virgo timing system.
-The phase and rotation speed was therefore extracted from the data, using the pulses of the LED + rotor hole + photodiode system, recorded by the Virgo data acquisition.
+The phase and rotation speed was therefore extracted from the data, using the pulses observed by a photodiode each time the rotor hole is in front of the LED.
+This signal was recorded by the Virgo data acquisition.
 The time of each individual pulse was computed by taking the average value of the time of the rising and falling fronts.
 Each of these times is computed by doing a linear interpolation of the time of the samples around the crossing of 50 \% of the pulse height, going up or down.
 This method gives the central value of the pulse and is independent of the rotor speed.
 Once the pulse times are known, the rotation period is just the time difference between two pulses and the instantaneous frequency the invert of this period.